 In early 2021 you can still get outrageous amounts of traffic by being hot and creating a video in a trending format.
 Very little talent is needed Here’s an example of a trending video format in early 2021.
 Tons of people (mostly hot girls) are making this exact same video and getting a lot of views from it.

-Just to be clear, I’m not recommending you get into the subscription porn game.
+Just to be clear, I’m not recommending you get into the subscription adult content game.
 That said, we do have to acknowledge that it’s an effective business model.
 If you had 100k followers on TikTok and 1% joined your $15/m OnlyFans account, you’re now making $15,000 per month.
 Not too shabby.